 Purine metabolism inhibitors

 Azathioprine, an antimetabolite, is usually started at the time of transplantation.
 Most patients tolerate it indefinitely.
-The most serious adverse effects are bone marrow depression and, rarely, hepatitis.
+The most serious adverse effects are bone marrow depression, especially in patients with thiopurine S-methyltransferase (TPMT) deficiency and, rarely, hepatitis or hepatic veno-occlusive disease.
 Systemic hypersensitivity reactions occur in > 5% of patients.
 Azathioprine is often used with low doses of calcineurin inhibitors.

-Mycophenolate mofetil (MMF), a prodrug metabolized to mycophenolic acid, reversibly inhibits inosine monophosphate dehydrogenase, an enzyme in the guanine nucleotide pathway that is rate-limiting in lymphocyte proliferation.
-MMF is given with cyclosporine (or tacrolimus) and corticosteroids to patients with a kidney, heart, or liver transplant.
+Mycophenolate, a prodrug metabolized to mycophenolic acid, reversibly inhibits inosine monophosphate dehydrogenase, an enzyme in the guanine nucleotide pathway that is rate-limiting in lymphocyte proliferation.
+Mycophenolate is given with cyclosporine (or tacrolimus) and corticosteroids to patients with a kidney, heart, or liver transplant.
 The most common adverse effects are leukopenia, nausea, vomiting, and diarrhea.
-It has all but replaced azathioprine in most transplant applications.
+It has replaced azathioprine in most transplant applications.